purescript-contrib/governance/pursuit-preregistry.md

 2. `spago bump-version --no-dry-run major`

-    If any package dependencies nmight have changed then we need to generate a new `bower.json`.
+    If any package dependencies might have changed then we need to generate a new `bower.json`.
 If we are sure that no package dependencies changed then we can skip this step.

     We don't really want to `spago bump-version` yet, what we want is for `spago` to generate a new `bower.json` for us,